-A religious preparing for mission shows an intellectual curiosity and a positive attitude toward learning.
+A religious sister preparing for mission shows an intellectual curiosity and a positive attitude toward learning.
 This attitude is crucial to complete a rigorous course of studies.

 The Formation Program provides interviews and formation groups as both places and resources for further positive intellectual development.
-Formation group discussions include topics such as techniques for effective study, which will help the student thrive in her academic work.
-Divine Word College also provides cultural events, reading materials, and access to electronic media.
+Formation group discussions include topics such as techniques for effective study, which will help her thrive in her academic work.
+Divine Word College also provides cultural events, reading materials, and access to electronic media which enhance her learning.

-A successful student works to acquire a solid education that will serve her as a foundation for the rest of her life and develops a dedication to continuing intellectual growth.
-With such an attitude she will read outside of academic requirements and make use of educational media available to her.
+A successful religious sister works to acquire a solid education that will serve her as a foundation for the rest of her life and develops a dedication to continuing intellectual growth.
+With such an attitude she will venture outside of mere academic requirements and make use of educational media available to her.
 This attitude is expressed in curiosity about the world.
-The regular reading of newspapers, scholarly magazines and journals is evidence of the student's growing intellectual curiosity and sophistication.
+The regular reading of newspapers, scholarly magazines and journals is evidence of her growing intellectual curiosity and sophistication.

-The student's attitude toward intellectual development is demonstrated in her cumulative grade point average and its maintenance and improvement.
-The student's Formation Director and the Dean of Students receive a copy of her semester grade report and have access to her daily progress through on-line grade reports.
+The religious sister's attitude toward intellectual development is demonstrated in her cumulative grade point average and its maintenance and improvement.
+Her Formation Director and the Dean of Students receive a copy of her semester grade report and have access to her daily progress through on-line grade reports.